pbrisbin/vim-syntax-shakespeare/README.md

 ### So far:

-haskell.vim with support for quasi-quoted hamlet.
+* haskell.vim with hamlet support
+* hamlet.vim

 ![Screenshot](http://pbrisbin.com/static/fileshare/hamlet.png)

 ### Todo:

-* hamlet.vim
 * cassius.vim
 * julius.vim
 * update haskell.vim with support for these
-* update hamlet to highlight \<script> stuff as julius
+* update hamlet to highlight \<script> stuff as javascript

 ### Call for contributors